 Agia Napa is famous for its glorious beaches and intense nightlife.
 I’m not sure I’ve ever partied as hard as I did in Agia Napa!
 I left the town with a new tattoo as evidence of the debauchery.

 If you head a few minutes out of town in either direction you can find secluded spots to hike and swim in the sea.
-There’s also a good size waterpark nearby that is worth a visit.
+There’s also a good size waterpark nearby that is worth a visit on your Cyprus vacation.

 After Agia Napa, we decided to stay in Limassol for a few days and use it as a base to explore some of the villages in the interior of the island.
 Limassol has lots of shops, restaurants, beach access, and a pretty decent nightlife scene.

 It seemed to me that most of the bars closed down pretty early, especially compared to Agia Napa.